Jesmond Synagogue: History

 The porch has a triple arcade and columns with lotus bud capitals.
 A large, sunburst, stained-glass window fills the huge Byzantine arch of the facade.
 The brickwork is coursed with alternating beige and red stripes.

 The synagogue was closed in 1986.
-The exterior has been carefully conserved; the interior was gutted and renovated for use as a school.
+The exterior was carefully conserved; the interior was gutted and renovated for use as a school.
 It formed part of the Newcastle High School for Girls until 2016, when approval was granted for its conversion into flats.

 A commemorative plaque marking the building's previous use as a synagogue was unveiled in July 2019.